ArjunS07/arjuns07.github.io/content/about.md

 ### On blogging

 Back in third grade, I was an overenthusiastic cricket fan who was only able to catch up on matches that finished after his bedtime by reading the next day's match reports.
-Over time, I wanted to try my own hand at producing cricket coverage, and so I started a fortnightly 'cricket magazine' which I 'sold' to my classmates (the currenc of exchange?
+Over time, I wanted to try my own hand at producing cricket coverage, and so I started a fortnightly 'cricket magazine' which I 'sold' to my classmates (the currency of exchange?
 Blank A-4 sheets.)

 Later, when I was twelve, I was an avid reader of tech blogs and opinion pieces.
 By then, I'd come to genuinely enjoy writing as a way of channeling my interest in topics I was passionate about, and so started my own technology blog.
 In my earlier writing, you can see my attempts to mimic my influences–Dieter Bohn and his [_Processor_ newsletter](https://www.theverge.com/processor-newsletter-dieter-bohn-show-video), and John Gruber's [Daring Fireball](https://daringfireball.net/) blog.